Graduate Council Diversity Fellowship

 - Unofficial undergraduate transcript(s)

-Applications will be reviewed and assessed on the strength of three broad factors:
+Applications will be reviewed and assessed on the strength of three main factors:

-- Evidence of the applicant’s academic progress, especially In response to challenges or barriers the student has encountered in the pursuit of higher education/graduate study, and the applicant’s persistence in overcoming them
+- Evidence of the applicant’s academic achievement and excellence, especially in response to challenges or barriers the student has encountered in the pursuit of higher education/graduate study, and the applicant’s persistence in overcoming them

 - The applicant’s personal experiences, commitments, and resilience, particularly as they have helped motivate the applicant’s own academic or professional interests, public/community service, or creative work